Implicit Diffusion: Efficient Optimization through Stochastic Sampling: Abstract

 \section{Abstract}

-We present a new algorithm to optimize distributions defined implicitly by parameterized stochastic diffusions.
-Doing so allows us to modify the outcome distribution of sampling processes by optimizing over their parameters.
-We introduce a general framework for first-order optimization of these processes, that performs jointly, in a single loop, optimization and sampling steps.
+Sampling and automatic differentiation are both ubiquitous in modern machine learning.
+At its intersection, differentiating through a sampling operation, with respect to the parameters of the sampling process, is a problem that is both challenging and broadly applicable.
+We introduce a general framework and a new algorithm for first-order optimization of parameterized stochastic diffusions, performing jointly, in a single loop, optimization and sampling steps.
 This approach is inspired by recent advances in bilevel optimization and automatic implicit differentiation, leveraging the point of view of sampling as optimization over the space of probability distributions.
-We provide theoretical guarantees on the performance of our method, as well as experimental results demonstrating its effectiveness.
-We apply it to training energy-based models and finetuning denoising diffusions.
+We provide theoretical and experimental results showcasing the performance of our method.

-\section{Introduction}
+\section{INTRODUCTION}

 Sampling from a target distribution is a ubiquitous task at the heart of various methods in machine learning, optimization, and statistics.
 Increasingly, sampling algorithms rely on iteratively applying large-scale parameterized functions (e.g. neural networks), as in denoising diffusion models \citep{ho2020denoising}.
-This iterative {\em sampling operation} implicitly maps a parameter~$\theta \in \R^p$ to a distribution $\pi^\star(\theta)$.